thenickperson/dotvim-old/README.md

 This will let the taglist plugin look through your source code for tags (so you can jump between functions and classes and stuff in handy ways).

+## Nerdy awesome font things

+You should install this really awesome programmer's font called [Tamsyn](http://www.fial.com/~scott/tamsyn-font/).
+It's monospaced, bitmapped (shouldn't be antialiased), and is readable at really tiny font sizes.
+NOTE: If you're on Linux, especially on an Ubuntu or Debian based distro, you may need to enable bitmapped font support.

 ## Ignoring documentation content in submodules

 Run this bad boy in your ~/.vim folder: